 These first two stages are called full and frank financial disclosure and it is very important that each party makes an honest and comprehensive disclosure to the other as to their current finances.

 - The third stage is then to consider what would be a fair and reasonable financial settlement between the parties.
 This is not a straightforward mathematical process.
-Each case depends upon its own facts and figures and there is no right answer as such.
+Each case depends upon its own facts and figures.

 Arranging divorce financial settlements